YesmynameisPerry/MorsecodeGUI/README.md

 Here's it running in demo mode (after having been left idle for x amount of time)

-(the blank button right of the 'clear' button will be a playback button later on)

 ![morsedemo](morsedemo.png)

 ## Features currently in there: